Fixed income

 Foreign securities risk: If a strategy invests in the securities of non-U.S. issuers, these investments may be subject to lower liquidity, greater price volatility, and risks related to adverse political, regulatory, market, or economic developments and may be affected by changes in foreign currency exchange rates.

 Investors should know that this strategy deployed may be subject to additional investment risks.
-For important information about the investment manager, please refer to Form ADV Part 2.
+For important information about the investment manager, please refer to the investment manager’s Form ADV Part 2, which is available upon request.

 We look forward to helping you with your investment needs